DanielMurphy87/Team-ABCD-Group-Project/README.md

 To run the application, you need to have [Node.js](https://nodejs.org/en/) installed on your machine.

+Also you need to have [Git](https://git-scm.com/) installed on your machine.

 First, clone the repository to your local machine:

 ```bash